EnterpriseDB/tpa/README.md

 ## Overview

-TPA (Trusted Postgres Architecture) is a set of recommendations from EDB (and formerly 2ndQuadrant) about how to set up a Postgres cluster in various scenarios.
-These represent the best practices followed by EDB, and are as applicable to quick testbed setups as to production environments.
+TPA is an orchestration tool that uses Ansible to build Postgres clusters according to EDB's recommendations.

-TPAexec is an orchestration tool that uses Ansible to build Postgres clusters according to EDB's recommendations.
+These recommendations represent the best practices followed by EDB, and comprise many years of hard-earned experience of deploying Postgres and associated components in various scenarios.

-## What can TPAexec do?
+## What can TPA do?

-With TPAexec, you can:
+With TPA, you can:

 1. Provision hosts and other resources on AWS and other platforms, including existing (already-provisioned or bare metal) servers.